 Please send your application or any inquiry to Dr. Vahid Babaei (email@example.com).
 The application should include a CV, motivation letter and copy of transcripts.
 Names of two references agreed to write a recommendation letter are also required.

-The Computation, Appearance and Manufacturing group focuses on inventing new computational tools that release the full potential of advanced manufacturing processes, such as additive manufacturing (also known as 3D printing).
+We are witnessing the day-to-day improvement of manufacturing devices in the era of advanced manufacturing.
+Advanced manufacturing bridges the gap between R&D activities and product development, boosts the economic competitiveness and creates high-quality jobs.
+In Computation, Appearance and Manufacturing group, we focus on inventing new computational tools that release the full potential of advanced manufacturing processes, such as additive manufacturing (also known as 3D printing).
 With the immense growth of the manufacturing hardware in resolution, scale and speed, the algorithm complexity increases even more dramatically.
-We therefore aim at developing hardware-aware, scalable algorithms for advanced manufacturing.
+Our group therefore aims at developing hardware-aware, scalable algorithms for advanced manufacturing.

 Computational Fine Art Reproduction

 Fine art objects are instruments for aesthetic contemplation as well as social scientific studies.
 Fine art artifacts are exposed to different dangers, such as aging and destruction even though they already incur huge costs to museums for conserving them.
-It is essential that we learn to preserve this heritage for ourselves and future generations.
+It is essential that we learn to preserve this heritage for future generations and ourselves.
 We take fine art as a primary case study for our research on appearance reproduction.
 Beside the importance for cultural heritage preservation, work of art is an ideal case study since all elements of appearance are present: 3D texture, spectral color, gloss and translucency.
-In our group, we pursue the simultaneous modeling and replicating of these appearance attributes -- a complex, unsolved problem.
+We have just published a system for multispectral reproduction of oil paintings, which leverages 3D printing capabilities resulting in unprecedented spectral fidelity (SIGGRAPH ASIA 2018).
+In the context of fine art facsimile printing, we are currently interested in the selection of the type and concentration of printing inks, which is a challenging optimization problem.